Your buying guide for the best budget laptops in 2017

 Storage and memory

 Don't confuse storage and memory.
-The former - also called RAM - is space to store files and programs while the latter is for temporarily storing information when you open an app or file.
+The latter - also called RAM - is space to store files and programs, while the former is for temporarily storing information when you open an app or file.

 In both cases it's better to have as much as possible.
 A lot of budget laptops will come with a 1TB hard drive but only 4GB of RAM.
 You're unlikely to find an SSD (solid state drive) or more than 8GB of RAM under £300 but these are things you might be able to upgrade yourself – the latter being easier to DIY if there is a spare slot.